 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Urban Outfitters is fun, edgy, affordable, and makes you feel like the coolest kid on the block.
-It has everything one could need to achieve the perfect boho/hipster/geeky/carefree look: artsy t-shirts, vintage-style dresses, trendy jewellery, and even beauty, homeware, records, and polaroid cameras?
-We found 10 sustainable alternatives to Urban Outfitters that are just as edgy, fun, cool, and most importantly, way kinder to the planet, people, and animals.
+It has everything one could need to achieve the perfect look for you: artsy t-shirts, vintage-style dresses, trendy jewellery, and even beauty, homeware, records, and polaroid cameras.
+We found 10 more sustainable alternatives to Urban Outfitters that are just as edgy, fun, cool, and most importantly, way kinder to the planet, people, and animals.

 What’s wrong with Urban Outfitters?